Teach Me

 “Many sparkling waters contain magnesium and calcium, which may have bone-boosting benefits and may be beneficial for maintaining a healthy blood pressure,” Heeney added.

-Is caffeinated sparkling water better for you than coffee?
+Is caffeinated sparkling water healthy?

 If you aren't a fan of coffee but want the boost of caffeine, then caffeinated sparkling water may be a good fit for you.
 And it’s a better alternative to the stereotypical energy drink